• Skip to primary navigation

 • A hand blender is also fast and efficient, good for small batches and is easier to wash up than a food processor.

 • Pestle and mortar.
-Some will say that a pestle mortar is the right way to go if you're after ultimate flavour and texture.
+Some will say that a pestle mortar is the right way to go if you're after ultimate flavor and texture.
 This will take longer and require some elbow grease.

 The blitzed ingredients blended with olive oil in a food processor.